edwinhnandez/item-comparison-meli/RUN.md

 # How to Run the Item Comparison API

 ## Prerequisites
-- Go 1.16 or higher installed
+- Go v1.24 or higher installed
-- Git (optional)
+- Git

 ## Installation